 [73.
 Deleted by No. 36 of 2000 s.
 13.]

-74. Address and distribution of writs
+74. Writ to be addressed to Electoral Commissioner who is to forward copy to returning officer etc.

 A writ is to be addressed to the Electoral Commissioner and the Electoral Commissioner is to forward a copy of the writ —

 (a) in the case of a general election for the Council, to the returning officer and deputy returning officers for each region;